rjafari44/Ultrasonic_Rover/README.md

 ---

 ### Mechanical:
 The chassis is custom-designed, and the wheels are inspired by a design from Prof. Wolken at Irvine Valley College.
-I resized the wheels and adjusted the spoke radii to suit my design.
+I resized the wheels and adjusted the spoke radii to suit my design The ultrasonic sensor bracket is not included in this repository.
+I recommend sourcing or designing one that best fits your build.
+Many suitable brackets can be found online (e.g., searching “HC-SR04 bracket” on Printables).
-* Printing: Chassis and wheels were 3D printed with PLA.
+* **Printing:** Chassis and wheels were 3D printed with PLA.
-* Chassis Features:
+* **Chassis Features:**
   * Holes for zipties to secure the motors and components
   * Holes for routing TT motor wires to the motor driver
   * Bracket for the servo motor (slightly loose—use tape or a small shim for tightness)
-* Wheels:
+* **Wheels:**
   * Front wheels mounted to motors with zipties
   * Rear wheels attached via two nails through a mounting bracket
-* Component Mounting: Breadboard, motor driver, and battery holder secured with tabs on the chassis
+* **Component Mounting:** Breadboard, motor driver, and battery holder secured with tabs on the chassis
-* Ultrasonic Sensor: Custom bracket (found online) reinforced with screws and washers for stability
+* **Ultrasonic Sensor:** Custom bracket (found online) reinforced with screws and washers for stability.
-* Servo Motor: MG90 (metal gears, overkill for this project—an SG90 or similar plastic gear servo works fine)
+* **Servo Motor:** MG90 (metal gears, overkill for this project—an SG90 or similar plastic gear servo works fine)
 * Notes: Some wheel wobbling may occur, especially during extended operation

 #### Assembly on Onshape: